CandelaAlvLop/SI_GameProject/README.txt

 In addition, we have integrated sounds related to the action of picking up objects and the pizza cooking process.

+Regarding the build project we include the BuildsProject folder inside the release and inside of the github project.

 Members of the group: Laia Ejarque Salvador, Nerea Ferrara Ripoll, Candela Álvarez López